-Teaching and learning are among the most important activities people engage in.
+Teaching and learning are among the essential activities people engage in.
 Our capacity to gain wisdom makes us human.
 A music instructor should be dedicated to helping his students gain wisdom.
 Careful, loving teaching and learning are essential to music.

-As a teacher, I must express clear expectations and help students reach their goals; design and organize effective activities; provide information and direction for finding further information; and accept, consider, and respond to students’ learning needs.
-Students are responsible to be prepared for lessons; participate in and take advantage of opportunities for learning; and communicate honestly with me.
-Mutual respect between teachers and students is absolutely necessary: my students must trust I have something to offer, while I must respect the effort they make to master skills and recognize their ideas can contribute to my intellectual development.
+As a teacher, I must express clear expectations and help students reach their goals; design and organize productive activities; provide information and direction for finding further information; and accept, consider, and respond to students’ learning needs.
+Students are responsible for being prepared for lessons, participating in and taking advantage of opportunities for learning, and communicating honestly with me.
+Mutual respect between teachers and students is necessary.
+In essence, my students must trust I have something to offer, while I must respect the effort they make to master skills and recognize their ideas can contribute to my intellectual development.

 - Music theory—including tonalities, harmony, and musical form, which aid the performer in understanding and memorizing music, and the listener in understanding it;